jhenriquez/sun-tzu/README.md

 ### Notes ###

-The project is still on very early stages, not even usable.
+This project is a work in progress.
 It has only reached a barely useful state.

 ### Usage ###